sljur/Super_Scouts/project_documentation/deliverable_7_verification_and_validation.md

 - There were parts they clicked on expecting a function to happen, and then surprised when it didn’t, like the calendar, the days lit up, but no event scold be placed inside.<br>

 What did the users like the most?
 - She liked the game hub, in the sense that it worked, but didn’t quite see the usefulness of getting people involved in participation; probably because we haven’t set up the participation functions yet.
-But she also liked the calendar and figured it does serve it basic functions- just hrd to add and remove days.<br>
+But she also liked the calendar and figured it does serve its basic functions- just hard to add and remove days.<br>

 Is your value proposition accomplished?
-- Not entirely; Sonya compared it to be a fledgling program with solid aspects.
-It doesn't have the communication/social media aspects set up yet, but the fondation is there; there's a vision and remnants of where things can and should go, but it’s still in its infancy.
+- Not entirely; Sonya compared it to being a fledgling program with solid aspects.
+It doesn't have the communication/social media aspects set up yet, but the foundation is there; there's a vision and remnants of where things can and should go, but it’s still in its infancy.
 It’s not there yet, but It could go somewhere.<br>

 ### Interview: 2<br>
-**Summary:** Dave believes we hve an excellent starting point; but similar to Sonya, believes we only have a solid fondation, not the bells and whistles needed to be functional the way we need it to be to be used by a wide group of people.
-He equated comparing our website to a competitor, (like ScoutBook), to be comparing apples and oranges; not in the same bracket.<br>
+**Summary:** Dave believes we have an excellent starting point; but similar to Sonya, believes we only have a solid foundation, not the bells and whistles needed to be functional the way we need it to be used by a wide group of people.
+He equated comparing our website to a competitor, (like ScoutBook), to comparing apples and oranges; not in the same bracket.<br>
 **Interviewer:** Sami Jurado<br>
 **Interviewee** David Jurado<br>
-**Date:** Novemeber 30th, 2023; Thrusday at 3:30pm <br>
+**Date:** November 30th, 2023; Thursday at 3:30pm <br>
-**Consumer Segments:** David is a parent who is a part of his daughter's cub scout committee as an event coordinator.<br>
+**Consumer Segments:** David is a parent who is a part of his daughter's Cub Scout committee as an event coordinator.<br>

 <br>**Key Insights:**<br>
-- Dave thought it was pretty nifty that the website remmbered his previous group name and was able to get back to it; there had been an issue where he lost the page within seconds of entering the site because he clsoed the tab.
+- Dave thought it was pretty nifty that the website remembered his previous group name and was able to get back to it; there had been an issue where he lost the page within seconds of entering the site because he closed the tab.
-- He though the Progression Tracker was pretty well done; not up to high-spec standards, but you can create milestones and put them into a list, which he appreciates.
-At one point he made a comment about imporving a fucntion fro the drop-down tab, only to realize the function already existed, he just hadn't clicked a button; at which point he told me to ignore him because clearly things were working fine.
+- He thought the Progression Tracker was pretty well done; not up to high-spec standards, but you can create milestones and put them into a list, which he appreciates.
+At one point he made a comment about improving a function for the drop-down tab, only to realize the function already existed, he just hadn't clicked a button; at which point he told me to ignore him because clearly things were working fine.
 - Dave enjoyed the Calendar, mostly because it was pretty and looked nice, and told the correct current date.
-He noted that although it was also nice that he could add and remove events, was dissapointed that he couldn't insert them into the selected day.
+He noted that although it was also nice that he could add and remove events, was disapointed that he couldn't insert them into the selected day.
 Dave remarked that the 'go back' button needed to be bigger as well.
 - The Game Hub Dave had little to discuss, mostly because he was too focused on trying to win.
-He thought having a game section for memebers to compete with other's in their group was an excellent idea.
+He thought having a game section for members to compete with others in their group was an excellent idea.

 <br>**Memorable Quotes:**<br>
 - [About the Progression Tracker]"This is an html interface, so our aspirations needs to be low- but you can use it; drop down boxes work.
 It’s a table- as for aesthetics, it works.
 Right now, I don’t think it’s operational- but as a test environment and something to build off of?
 Sure.
 I would use it to make a list.
 I don’t really have a way to rate it- sure.
 It’s not professional, but you’re students- you’re not getting a paycheck for this, so I’m not expecting it.
 Some things work, some things don’t."